Summary of Requirements for Fiscal Caution

 Consultation with School District Board of Education

 Section 3316.031(B) of the Revised Code requires the Department to consult with the local board of education before declaring a district to be in Fiscal Caution.
 The written and/or verbal communication between the Department and/or the Auditor of State and the school district will constitute the required consultation with the local board of education.
 Typically such communication is with the district superintendent and treasurer but may involve the board president.
-If the State Superintendent decides to place the district in Fiscal Caution, the local board of education shall receive written notice at least 10 business days prior to the effective date of the declaration.
+If the Director of Education and Workforce decides to place the district in Fiscal Caution, the local board of education shall receive written notice at least 10 business days prior to the effective date of the declaration.
 The written notice will be sent to the board president, district superintendent, and treasurer and shall include but not be limited to an explanation of the circumstances that led to the decision and if there are any steps the school district could take to avoid the declaration.

 What does it mean to be in Fiscal Caution?

 State law requires districts to provide written proposals for discontinuing or correcting the practices and conditions that led to the declaration of Fiscal Caution.
 Districts will be given approximately 60 days to provide a written proposal.
 At the request of the district, the Department may grant the district additional time to submit its proposal.
 The law also allows the Department to visit and inspect districts while under Fiscal Caution.
 As part of the inspection process, the Department may monitor the district’s financial situation on a monthly basis.
-If the Department finds that a district has not made reasonable proposals or has not taken action to discontinue or correct the practices or conditions that led to Fiscal Caution, the State Superintendent may recommend to the Auditor of State that the district be placed in Fiscal Watch or Emergency.
+If the Department finds that a district has not made reasonable proposals or has not taken action to discontinue or correct the practices or conditions that led to Fiscal Caution, the Director of Education and Workforce may recommend to the Auditor of State that the district be placed in Fiscal Watch or Emergency.
 Finally, the law allows the Auditor of State to conduct a performance audit of the district at the Department’s expense.